websanco/liferay-learn/docs/dxp/latest/en/site-building/site-settings/site-settings-ui-reference.md

 #### Asset Auto Tagging

 Determine whether to enable asset auto tagging for a Site.
 When enabled, assets are auto tagged by the providers configured at Instance scope.
-See [Asset Auto Tagging](../../content-authoring-and-management/tags-and-categories/auto_tagging.md) for more information.
+See [Configuring Asset Auto Tagging](../../content-authoring-and-management/tags-and-categories/auto-tagging/configuring-asset-auto-tagging.md) for more information.

 ### Social